snptrs/til/categories/mac-automation/keyboard-maestro-archive.md

 # Archived Keyboard Maestro macros

-I've been clearing out some old Keyboard Maestro macros, I'm archiving a few here in case they're useful as a reference at some point.
+I've been clearing out some old Keyboard Maestro macros.
+I'm archiving a few here in case they're useful as a reference at some point.

 ## Get YouTube channel RSS